 Peter told his listeners in his first sermon about Jesus and backed up his case as a good Jew from the Scriptures.

-This the first time Peter that we know of spoke in public under the power of the Holy Spirit.
+This was the first time, that we know of, that Peter spoke in public under the power of the Holy Spirit.

-Peter seemed to have become the public spokesman for the group of 120 believers.
+Peter seems to have become the public spokesman for the group of 120 believers.

 Peter Addresses the Crowd